 Skin in the image looks wrong.
-It might be too smooth (porcelain doll), too yellow (jaundiced), too pink (sunburned), too orange (fake-tan), or just plasticky in a way you can’t put your finger on.
-Once you notice, it’s all you see.
+It might be too smooth (porcelain doll), too yellow (jaundiced), too pink (sunburned), too orange (fake-tan), or just plasticky in a way you can’t name.
+Once you notice it, it’s all you see.

-Most “wrong skin” outputs come from three independent sources stacking: a beauty / filter LoRA that over-smooths, lighting that’s casting a color tint, and a negative prompt that’s missing the obvious blockers.
+Most “wrong skin” outputs come from a few independent sources stacking: a beauty LoRA that over-smooths, lighting casting a color tint, a negative prompt missing the obvious blockers, or — if you’re on Flux — the model’s built-in tendency to render skin as wax.
+Diagnose which bucket you’re in first, then apply the matching fix.

 Common causes